Investigators' toolkit

 Storing and sharing investigation files

-Keep the information on a secure device that is password protected and shared with only those required to view it.
-Alternatively, this can be stored away in a locked cupboard with restricted access to those that are required to view the information.
+Keep the investigation information on a secure device that’s password protected and shared with only those who need to see it.

-When reporting to HQ ensure you are not overheard by anyone around you as this could compromise the security of the personal information.
+When reporting to HQ, make sure you’re not overheard by anyone around you.
+This could compromise the security of the personal information.

-If reporting via email, please ensure you are not using a public computer.
-Make sure that the email is sent securely and to the intended recipient and delete after received.
+When reporting via email, please make sure you’re not using a public computer.
+Make sure that any emails are sent securely and to the intended recipient.
+And delete any emails after you’ve received and read them.

-To ensure personal data is protected as much as possible please use initials instead of full names in your correspondence.
+To protect personal data as much as possible, please use initials instead of full names in your correspondence.

-It is also best practice to password protect reports so when you email them across there is a reduced risk of a data breach.
-Please send over the password (usually your own membership number) in a separate email, or just let us know that this is what you’ve used, and we can look this up on GO.
+It’s also best practice to password protect reports.
+This reduces the risk of a data breach when you email them.
+Please send over the password (usually your own membership number) in a separate email.
+Or just let us know that this is what you’ve used so we can look this up on GO.

 Archiving investigation files

-Once a case has been closed please confirm with the relevant HQ team that you have sent us all the relevant records.
-When we have all these records, and have confirmed the case is closed, please destroy or delete any copies you have within 14 days.
-The case officer at HQ will ensure that an appropriate record is kept at HQ, in line with our retention framework.
+Once a case has been closed, please confirm with the relevant HQ staff member that you’ve sent us all the relevant records.
+When we have all these records and have confirmed the case is closed, please destroy or delete any copies you have.
+The relevant HQ staff member will make sure that an appropriate record is kept at HQ in line with our retention framework.

 For more information

-If you feel you, or a volunteer subject to an investigation, may benefit from some additional training there is an e-learning available online called keeping information safe training.
+If you feel you, or a volunteer being investigated, may benefit from some additional training, there’s an e-learning available on our learning platform called keeping information safe training.